 - Help to reimagine teaching, learning, and scholarship – including by providing support for faculty development, engagement, and rewards.

-Creating a Bonner Program often facilitates the development of sustained infrastructure for campus-community partnerships and community engagement, such as dedicated staffing and coordinating centers.
+The Bonner Program supports the development of sustained infrastructure for campus-community partnerships and community engagement, such as dedicated staffing and coordinating centers.

 The Bonner Program can foster integration of community engagement across the institution – including with admissions, financial aid, student success, and academic departments.